Ryan Casteel

-Ryan Alexander Casteel (born June 6, 1991) is an American professional baseball catcher in the Atlanta Braves organization.
+Ryan Alexander Casteel (born June 6, 1991) is an American former professional baseball catcher who spent his professional career in the Atlanta Braves, Colorado Rockies, and Seattle Mariners organizations.

-Career
+Amateur career

 Casteel attended Bradley Central High School in Cleveland, Tennessee.
 After graduating, he went unselected in the 2009 Major League Baseball (MLB) Draft under the belief he would attend the University of Tennessee.
 Though he had previously accepted a scholarship to attend the University of Tennessee and play college baseball for the Tennessee Volunteers on a scholarship, Casteel rejected the scholarship, and enrolled at Cleveland State Community College, also in Cleveland.
 This way, Casteel would be eligible for the MLB Draft earlier.

+Professional career

+Colorado Rockies

-The Colorado Rockies selected Casteel in the 17th round of the 2010 MLB Draft.
+The Colorado Rockies selected Casteel in the 17th round, with the 530th overall selection, of the 2010 Major League Baseball draft.
 He began his professional career with the Casper Ghosts of the Rookie-level Pioneer League, and had a .305 batting average.
-The next year, he had a .273 batting average with the Tri-City Dust Devils of the Class A-Short Season Northwest League.
-In 2012, he played for the Asheville Tourists of the Class A South Atlantic League, and batted .279.
+The next year, he had a .273 batting average alongside 1 home run, 30 RBI, and 8 stolen bases in 56 games for the Tri-City Dust Devils of the Low–A Northwest League.
+In 2012, he played in 71 games for the Asheville Tourists of the Single–A South Atlantic League, and batted .279/.332/.414 with 2 home runs and 28 RBI.

-In 2013, he played for the Modesto Nuts of the Class A-Advanced California League.
-He was named a midseason All-Star and the California League's Catcher of the Year.
+In 2013, he played for the Modesto Nuts of the High–A California League.
+He was named a midseason All-Star and the California League's Catcher of the Year after hitting .270/.352/.523 with career–highs in home runs (22) and RBI (76) in 108 games.
 He then played for the Melbourne Aces of the Australian Baseball League (ABL) for the 2013–14 ABL season.
-Casteel played in the ABL All-Star Game and won the Helms Award as the ABL's Most Valuable Player.
+Casteel played in the 2013 Australian Baseball League All-Star Game and won the Helms Award as the ABL's Most Valuable Player.

-In 2014, Casteel played for the Tulsa Drillers of the Class AA Texas League, where he was named an All-Star.
-After the 2014 season, the Rockies assigned Casteel to the Salt River Rafters of the Arizona Fall League.
-Casteel spent the 2015 season with the Albuquerque Isotopes of the Class AAA Pacific Coast League.
+In 2014, Casteel played for the Tulsa Drillers of the Double–A Texas League, where he was named an All-Star.
+In 113 games, he hit .280/.341/.445 with 16 home runs and 56 RBI.
+After the year, the Rockies assigned Casteel to the Salt River Rafters of the Arizona Fall League.
+Casteel spent the majority of the 2015 season with the Albuquerque Isotopes of the Triple–A Pacific Coast League, missing a chunk of the year with a quadriceps injury.
+Playing in 42 games split between Albuquerque, the Double–A New Britain Rock Cats, and the Low–A Boise Hawks, he accumulated a .306/.313/.425 batting line with 2 home runs and 22 RBI.

-In December 2016, Casteel signed a minor league contract with the Seattle Mariners.
+The Rockies invited Casteel to major league spring training in 2016.
+After going 2–for–24 (.083) with 8 strikeouts, he was assigned to Triple–A Albuquerque to begin the season.
+In 43 games for the Isotopes, he slashed .230/.273/.368 with 3 home runs and 20 RBI.
+On July 4, 2016, Casteel was released by the Rockies organization.